omonimus1/blog-jade-rubick/content/posts/2021-12-07--milestones-not-projects/index.md

 5. How to make the switch to milestone-based delivery.

-## Take these milestones and SHUV it
+## How should milestones be defined?

 I use a special version of [milestones](https://en.wikipedia.org/wiki/Milestone), and recommend you do too.
 These milestones have these properties: